hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 #### Testing:

-To test that your application works correctly, we have provided a test harness using the JUnit framework.
+To test that your application works correctly, we have provided an automated testing harness using the JUnit framework.
 Our test harness will compile your code and run all the test cases in the provided `cases/` folder.
+Automated testing is extremely helpful and, when used properly, should speed up your development.
+As you develop a new capability, develop an automated test to verify that the capability works.
+Each time you add a new capability, make sure you haven't broken anything that previously worked by running the existing tests against the augmented solution.

 To run the harness, execute in the project directory:

 ```sh
 $ mvn test